couchbase/forestdb/INSTALL.md

     This target will run the tests and output the memory report to the console

+* By default, every run will produce an additional .lat file which indicates the latencies of the forestdb api.
+This is disabled if CMAKE_BUILD_TYPE=Release

 * To enable the use of threadsanitizer for tests, install clang 3.5+ (currently only Ubuntu 14.04 is supported).
 Also make sure to set flag **CB_THREADSANITIZER**

      `cmake  -DCMAKE_C_COMPILER=clang-3.5 -DCMAKE_CXX_COMPILER=clang++-3.5  -DCB_THREADSANITIZER=1 ..`